programmingproject1-org/InvestorAPI/README.md

 # InvestorAPI
-The REST API for the Budding Share Market Investor Project.
+The REST API for the FalseProfits Share Market Investor Game.

 [![Build status](https://ci.appveyor.com/api/projects/status/65amkvdw2q1f6oej?svg=true)](https://ci.appveyor.com/project/programmingproject1/investorapi)

 ## Contributing

 #### Environment
 The solution is written with .NET Core 2.0 and C#.
-In order to contribute you must either install Visual Studio 2017 Community Edition (free, but only available for Windows only) or Visual Studio Code (free).
+In order to contribute, you must either install Visual Studio 2017 Community Edition (free, but only available for Windows only) or Visual Studio Code (free).
 Both can be downloaded from here: https://www.visualstudio.com/downloads/

 In addition, you need the .NET Core 2.0 SDK: